SebastienBielecki/Flight-Insurance-dApp/README.md

 ## Security
 The following patterns and practices are implemented:
 - Fail fast: test if conditions for calling a method are fulfilled as early as possible
-- Debit before Credit, to prevent re-entracy attack
+- Debit before Credit
 - SafeGuard in the payment methods to EOAs (Externally Owned Account), to detect recursion in a payment call (further protection against re-entrancy)
 - Pausable contract
 - Upgradable contract, with separation of Data and App Contract.
-- Test if a call is made by a Smart Contract or an EOA, and enables ownly calls from EOAs.
+- For the pay function (enabling passengers to send fund to their personal wallet: test if a call is made by a Smart Contract or an EOA, and enables owlly calls from EOAs.

 ## Install

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), a dApp (using React) and a server app.

+Make sure you run Node.js v14.0.0

 To install, download or clone the repo, then: